Suggest a Songfact / Artistfact

-Allmans guitarist Dickey Betts wrote this.
-Elizabeth Reed Napier is buried at the Rose Hill Cemetery in Macon, Georgia, where Betts would often write.
-He used the name from her headstone as the title because he did not want to reveal who the song was really about.
+Allmans guitarist Dickey Betts wrote this song for a girl, but not the one in the title.
+Elizabeth Reed Napier (b.
+November 9, 1845) is buried at the Rose Hill Cemetery in Macon, Georgia, where Betts would often write.
+He used the name from her headstone as the title because he did not want to reveal who the song was really about: a girl he had an affair with who was Boz Scaggs' girlfriend.

 Duane Allman and Berry Oakley are buried in the same cemetery as Elizabeth Reed Napier.